How to Access an Android Phone with a Broken Screen

-You’ve dropped your phone, you can see everything on your display, but your touchscreen isn’t functioning.
-If this sounds familiar, there is a way you can access your phone, but you will need extra equipment: a USB mouse and a USB hub with an HDMI port.
+You’ve dropped your phone but can see everything on your display, yet your touchscreen isn’t functioning.
+If this sounds familiar, there is a way you can access your phone, but you need extra equipment: a USB mouse and a USB hub with an HDMI port.
 Here are the steps you should follow:

 - First of all, check if your phone is unlocked.
-If you’re lucky and you have the fingerprint/face unlock option enabled, you will be able to unlock your phone that way.
-If you have to unlock it by entering a password, check out the following steps.
+If you’re lucky and have the fingerprint/face unlock option enabled, you can unlock your phone.
+If you have to open it by entering a password or a pattern, check out the following steps.

-- Take your USB cable, connect it to your phone and connect the other end to the USB hub.
+- Connect your USB cable to your phone and the other end to the USB hub.

-- Take the USB mouse and connect it to the hub as well.
+- Connect your USB mouse to the hub as well.

 - Since you can see the screen on your phone, use the mouse to navigate, enter the password and unlock your phone.

 - Once you’ve unlocked your phone, connect your USB hub to the PC.